14 SEO Trends That Will Impact Your Website in 2022

-Whether you’re a business owner, a fellow marketer, or just an SEO nerd that can’t seem to get enough of Google’s continuous and volatile algorithm updates; we’re here to dissect the SEO trends 2020 has offered up so far.
+Whether you’re a business owner, a fellow marketer, or just an SEO nerd that can’t seem to get enough of Google’s continuous and volatile algorithm updates; this list will provide valuable, simple to understand insights from Australia’s leading SEO Agency.

 As Google reminds us with every update, the future of site optimisation should be centred around tailoring for users.
-Forget about the “best hacks” to get your site ranked, the most valuable tool you can implement to your website in 2020 is making it more user friendly.
+Forget about the “best hacks” to get your site ranked, the most valuable tool you can implement to your website in 2022 is making it more user friendly.
 As Google’s algorithm becomes more sophisticated, it will only continue to evolve into a system that prioritises the pages the provide the best user experience.
-In 2020, one of the biggest SEO trends that we are seeing is how everything within the search and Google community becomes back to user optimisation.
+One of the biggest SEO trends that we are seeing is how everything within the search and Google community becomes back to user optimisation.
+Google’s latest ‘Helpful Content’ Algorithm Update is designed to take this a step further by rewarding sites that create content for the user – not just for search engines.

 Local SEO is the most effective way for local businesses to drive motivated customers to their websites.
-In 2020, if you’re not optimising your business for local search, you could be missing out on more than 70% of your potential customers.
+If you’re not optimising your business for local search, you could be missing out on more than 70% of your potential customers.
 As more people realise the potential local SEO can provide for their business, the more competitive local markets will become for each industry.

-Instant gratification means that brick and mortar stores are still thriving in 2020.
+Instant gratification means that brick and mortar stores are still thriving in the midst of the global pandemic.
 Local SEO provides an unprecedented opportunity for local businesses with physical storefronts to optimise their online presence to promote offline transactions.
 72% of users who make a Google search visited the relevant store within 8km of where they made their search.
 Furthermore, 28% of searches that include local intent will result in a purchase.

 However, local SEO is not just for service and storefront businesses.
 In fact, for almost every type of organisation, having a local strategy in place is crucial to having your business exposed to the right people at the right time.

-If you want your business to survive online in 2020, it is absolutely crucial to optimise your site for mobile search.
+If you want your business to survive online, it is absolutely crucial to optimise your site for mobile search.
 Instead of visualising someone sitting at a desktop or laptop on your website, it’s time to wake up and realise that most people are accessing the internet via their mobile.

-It should come as no surprise that Google My Business is amongst the top SEO trends of 2020.
+It should come as no surprise that Google My Business is amongst the top SEO trends.
 Visibility on Google as a local business has never been more important for sustained growth and online success.
-4 in 5 consumers use search engines to find local information, and in 2020, Google My Business is the largest and most popular platform for both local businesses and consumers.
+4 in 5 consumers use search engines to find local information, and in 2022, Google My Business is the largest and most popular platform for both local businesses and consumers.

 As a local business, Google My Business brings with it a myriad of benefits that business owners need to know about.
 These benefits include helping to reach new customers, increase overall online visibility, ensuring customers are finding information as easily and quickly as possible, and providing fresh and up-to-date news on the organisation.